-Telecare will develop and implement the FSP Coordinator duties that are described in the Memorandum of Understanding (MOU) established by mutual agreement with Mid Peninsula Housing, BHRS, and Telecare.
+Telecare will oversee the FSP Coordinator duties that are described in the Memorandum of Understanding (MOU) established by mutual agreement with Mid Peninsula Housing, BHRS, and Telecare.
 The MOU is incorporated by reference.

 The major duties of the FSP Coordinator include: